-Before creating a piece of content, you need to ask yourself, does this add value to my target reader?
-Would this meet them t the point of their need?
+Before creating a piece of content, you have to ask yourself, does this add value to my target reader?
+Would this meet them at the point of their need?

-Without such value, it might be really difficult to create a decent result with your content.
+Without your content meeting a specific audience need, it might be really difficult to create a decent result.

 Also, while creating value for your audience, create it in an interesting way or in a way your audience can connect with the content.